 Show moreWhen the relevant provisions commence, the PRIS Act will require IPP entities to:

 - Designate a privacy officer for the entity who has responsibilities under the PRIS Act (section 151 of the PRIS Act).
+The privacy officer must be either the principal officer or another senior officer of the entity.
 This provision has not yet commenced.
+The Government has stated it will commence on 1 July 2026.

 Key changes for the public under the PRIS Act